intel/cloud-native-ai-pipeline/docs/How_to_Protect_AI_Models_in_Cloud_Native_Environments.md

 ## 1. Architecture Design

-This design can be divided into three steps logically.
+This design can be divided into four steps logically.
 - A plain AI model is preprocessed before uploading or use in cloud native environment.
 AI model should be encrypted offline, and the encryption key will be stored in a key database server.
+- Fetch and verify event logs.
+Event logs are the record of measurements made to PCRs (PCR: Platform Configuration Register) by the Platform Firmware, with some informational events not extended to PCRs.
+The informational events are used to convey valuable information to an evaluator of the log.
+Each measurement made, as well as the information events, are recorded in the event logs as individual entries with specified fields.
+Event logs can assist the attestation/verification process.
+For more detail, please refer to [TCG_PCClient Spec](https://trustedcomputinggroup.org/wp-content/uploads/TCG_PCClientSpecPlat_TPM_2p0_1p04_pub.pdf).
 - Attestation of the cloud native environment.
 Attestation is a confidential computing keystone.
 With attestation, AI models owner can fully assert the trustworthiness of the hardware and software environment AI is running in, regardless of the security posture of the underlying infrastructure provider.
 - AI Model fetching and decryption.
 Before CNAP can start its AI pipeline streaming inference, a proper AI model has to be downloaded then decrypted.